o3de/o3de.org/content/docs/userguide/particles/editor/preview-panel.md

 ---
-description: ' Use the Preview panel to view your particle effect in the &ALY; &particle-editor;. '
+description: ' Use the Preview panel to view your particle effect in the Lumberyard Particle Editor. '
 title: Using the Preview Panel
 ---
 # Using the Preview Panel {#particle-editor-preview-panel}